mongo-js/mongojs/README.md

 	// find a document using a native ObjectId var doc = db.mycollection.findOne({_id: mongojs.ObjectId('523209c4561c640000000001')}
-	// and so on, so earlier examples.
+	// and so on, see earlier examples.

 })()